abpframework/abp/docs/en/Community-Articles/2023-07-03-Image-Compression-And-Resize/POST.md

 In this article, I will show how to compress and resize images easily with the ABP Framework's new [Image Manipulation System](https://docs.abp.io/en/abp/7.3/Image-Manipulation), which is introduced in v7.3.0.

 ABP Framework provides services to compress and resize images and implements these services with popular [ImageSharp](https://sixlabors.com/products/imagesharp/) and [Magick.NET](https://github.com/dlemstra/Magick.NET) libraries.
-Currently, only these two providers are officially supported by the ABP Frameework but thanks to the system being designed extensible, you can implement your own image resizer/compressor and use it in your application.
+Currently, only these two providers are officially supported by the ABP Framework but thanks to the system being designed extensible, you can implement your own image resizer/compressor and use it in your application.

 > Refer to the documentation for more info: [Image Manipulation](https://docs.abp.io/en/abp/7.3/Image-Manipulation)

 ### Source Code

 You can find the source code of the application at [https://github.com/abpframework/abp-samples/tree/master/ImageManipulation](https://github.com/abpframework/abp-samples/tree/master/ImageManipulation).
-Don't hesitate to check the source code, if you stuck on any point.
+Don't hesitate to check the source code, if you are stuck on any point.

 ## Demo: Image Compression and Resize

-Best way to see what ABP's Image Manipulation System capable of is to see it in action.
+The best way to see what ABP's Image Manipulation System is capable of is to see it in action.
 Thus, we can create a simple application that basically allow us to upload, search and display images.

 ### Creating a New ABP Solution